 For cat owners, as we come toward the back end of spring and into May it is worthwhile remembering that we are entering “Flea” season.
-As temperatures climb after winter, fleas and other such parasites become a real issue.
+As temperatures climb after winter, fleas and other such parasites commonly found on pets become a real issue.
 We have to be careful to take precautions to make sure our pets and houses don’t get invaded by these dirty little invaders.

 Here are some simple precautions you can take around the house to minimise the chances of suffering a infestation and to reduce the duration of the problem if it arises:

 The number one precaution you can take is to regularly vacuum your home and then empty the vacuum contents a distance away from your home – preferably as far as possible.

 Ideally you need to be vacuuming every three days at a minimum.
 The aim of this is to pick up any fleas brought in by your pet and get them out of the house as soon as possible.